List of Holy Moses members

-Holy Moses was a German thrash metal band from Aachen.
+Holy Moses were a German thrash metal band from Aachen.
 Formed in October 1980, the group was originally a trio consisting of guitarist and vocalist Jochen Fünders, bassist Ramon Brüssler, and drummer Peter Vonderstein.
 After a string of early lineup changes, the band settled on its first consistent lineup in December 1981 with the addition of vocalist Sabina Hirtz (later Classen), alongside guitarist Andy Classen, Brüssler and drummer Paul Linzenich.
 The current lineup of Holy Moses includes Sabina Classen, bassist Thomas Neitsch (since 2008), drummer Gerd Lücking (since 2011) and guitarist Peter Geltat (since 2012).

 History

 1980–1986

 Holy Moses was formed on 17 October 1980 by Jochen Fünders, Ramon Brüssler and Peter Vonderstein.
 The original trio debuted with the demo Black Metal Masters before the end of the year.
 Shortly after a show on 17 October 1981 to mark the band's first anniversary, Fünders was replaced by vocalist Wolfgang "Iggy" Dammers and guitarist Andy Classen (after a brief tenure for a Belgian guitarist called Jean-Claude), while Vonderstein also made way for Paul Linzenich.
 The new lineup released a self-titled second demo, before Dammers was replaced by Classen's girlfriend Sabina Hirtz on 3 December 1981.
 Three more demos followed (Satan's Angel, Call of the Demon and Heavy Metal), and Hirtz and Classen married in late 1983, before Linzenich left at the beginning of 1984 to return to university.
 When Sabina also briefly left, she introduced the band to her brother Tom and his drummer bandmate, who took over from the departed members for "about four weeks" before Brüssler asked Hirtz to leave due to stylistic differences.

 Sabina Classen (then Hirtz) has been the lead singer of Holy Moses since December 1981.

 When Sabina initially declined a return to Holy Moses, the band briefly worked with another female singer (known by Sabina's recollection as "Katrin or Katja"), before Sabina returned and the band brought in new drummer Jörg "Snake" Heins.
 The new lineup recorded demos Death Bells and Walpurgisnight, before Heins was forced by his parents to leave the group to focus on his university studies.
 He was replaced in November 1985 by Herbert Dreger, who debuted on The Bitch demo recorded at the end of the year.
 The band signed with producer Ralph Hubert's AAARRGG Records in February 1986 and subsequently recorded their debut full-length album Queen of Siam, which was released that spring.
 Shortly after the album was recorded, Dreger was fired after attending a Whitesnake show on the same night as a planned support slot for Agent Steel.